gtopcu/aws-templates/Serverless-SAM-template/serverlessNotes.md

                 API Key Usage by daily usage records
 - Who can invoke the API: To call a deployed API, or refresh the API caching, the caller needs the execute-api permission
 - Who can manage the API: To create, deploy, and manage an API in API Gateway, the API developer needs the apigateway permission
+- CloudTrail captures all API calls for API Gateway as events.
+IP address, requester, and time of request are included.
+  Event history can be reviewed.
+Create a trail to send events to a S3 bucket.
+- Transformations(mapping templates, can now be in JS):
+    $input: Body, json, params, path
+    $stageVariables
+    $util: escapeJavaScript(), parseJson(), urlEncode/Decode(), base64Encode/Decode()
+- Gateway responses for invalid requests can be modified: Change HTTP status code. modify body content, add headers Can also customize specific responses or modify the default 4xx or 5xx error response.
+- Request validation: can check required request parameters in the URL, query string, and headers are present Can also check the applicable request payload adheres to the configured JSON request model of the method

+bullet
+The applicable request payload adheres to the configured JSON request model of the method.

 DynamoDB:
 - 400KB max item size, 2KB for PK 1KB for SK, String, Number.
 Binary, Boolean, List, Map, Set